Education in the Empire of Japan: Education policy during Meiji era

-During the Edo period, education that were given to the commoners and outcasts were limited to none.
-What these low-class people did learn was generally geared towards the basic and practical subjects such as reading, writing, and arithmetic.
+During the Edo period, commoners and outcasts were mostly uneducated.
+What these low-class people learnt was generally geared towards the basic and practical subjects such as reading, writing, and arithmetic.
 By the late 1860s, the Meiji leaders had established a system that declared equality in education for all in the process of modernizing the country.

-After 1868 new leadership set Japan on a rapid course of modernization.
+After 1868, new leadership set Japan on a rapid course of modernization.
 The Meiji leaders established a public education system to modernize the country.
 Missions like the Iwakura Mission were sent abroad to study the education systems of leading Western countries.
 They returned with the ideas of decentralization, local school boards, and teacher autonomy.
 Such ideas and ambitious initial plans, however, proved very difficult to carry out.
 After some trial and error, a new national education system emerged.
 As an indication of its success, elementary school enrollments climbed from about 30% percent of the school-age population in the 1870s to more than 90 percent by 1900, despite strong public protest, especially against school fees.